MiepHD/Discoverium/docs/POLICY.md

 2. Functionality & Usefulness

-    The app should have a meaningful use case, not just a “Hello World.”
+    The app should have a meaningful use case, not just a “Hello World”.

     Basic level of usability—doesn’t have to be pretty, but shouldn’t be broken.